 Store and Category Manager interface is available if you have the Power Add-on installed.
 You will see a tab “Categories” in your Store Locator Plus User Interface.

 Note: if you do not have Power add-on activated, the basic set up and tab/ panel is seen as Tagalong.
-Tagalong is a Legacy add-on that has now been included in Power Add-on for future Store Locator Plus versions published after June 2016
+Tagalong is no longer sold separately, it is a Legacy add-on.
+The functionality has now been included in Power Add-on

 Hide Empty Categories Setting